gbdev/pandocs/content/Rendering.md

 ## Tiles

-On the Game Boy, as with many retro systems, pixels are usually not manipulated individually, as this would be expensive CPU-wise.
+Similarly to other retro systems, pixels are usually not manipulated individually, as this would be expensive CPU-wise.
 Instead, pixels are grouped in 8x8 squares, called *tiles* (or sometimes "patterns"), which are essentially the base unit as far as Game Boy graphics are concerned.